-- Management has a realistic growth goal in mind and is able to articulate it in terms that match with customer data that exists and is accessible to both the sales and marketing teams.
+- Management has a realistic growth goal in mind and can articulate it in terms that match with customer data that exists and is accessible to both the sales and marketing teams.

 - Example: We want 10% revenue growth over 2017, which equates to $XXX,XXX.

-- Or: We want to diversify our customer base so that 80% of our revenue is coming from 20% of our clients this year.
+- Or: We want to diversify our customer base so that 80% of our revenue comes from 20% of our clients this year.
 The current ratio is 85% of business coming from 15% of clients.

 - Example: If we close X new clients with an average deal size of $XX,XXX, accounting for X% attrition in our current customer base, we’ll achieve 10% revenue growth.